 Centrepoint, which established the helpline to offer support to young people at risk of homelessness, recorded 1,070 calls in February 2021 alone, a 36 per cent increase from February last year.

-In its report, entitled A Year Like No Other: Youth Homelessness During The COVID Pandemic, the charity took a total of 13,019 calls since the beginning of last year, a rise of 33 per cent compared to just 9,770 calls in 2019-20.
+In its report, entitled A Year Like No Other: Youth Homelessness During The COVID Pandemic, the charity said it took a total of 13,019 calls since the beginning of last year, a rise of 33 per cent compared to just 9,770 calls in 2019-20.

 The findings have led to calls for more long-term funding for ‘youth-specific’ accommodation, and the provision of specialist emergency accommodation for young people at risk of homelessness.

-Commenting on the findings, deputy service manager, Emily Cretch said: “While there is a light at the end of the tunnel, the last year has taught us the fragility of life and the importance of supporting those who are more vulnerable than we are.
+Deputy service manager, Emily Cretch said: “While there is a light at the end of the tunnel, the last year has taught us the fragility of life and the importance of supporting those who are more vulnerable than we are.

 Rough sleeping a ‘growing problem’